n4nlab/CBL_Microscopy/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/n4nlab/CBL_Microscopy)

 This repository contains a Jupyter Notebook tutorial (`DEMO.ipynb`) demonstrating the usage of UC2-REST and Imswitch for CBL Microscopy.
-UC2-REST is an open-source project that provides utilities to control a ESP32 board for microscopy, and Imswitch is another open-source project that provides GUI options for controlling the UC2 board.
+UC2-REST is an open-source project that provides utilities to control an ESP32 board for microscopy, and Imswitch is another open-source project that provides GUI options for controlling the UC2 board.

-To run this code you will need a code editor such as jupyter, VS Code or PyCharm, we prefer to use VS Code, but you can use whatever you feel comfortable with.
-Besides the code editor you will also need an environment, how to create this is explained in the DEMO file.
+To run this code, you will need a code editor such as Jupyter, VS Code or PyCharm, we prefer to use VS Code, but you can use whatever you feel comfortable with.
+Besides the code editor, you will also need an environment, how to create this is explained in the DEMO file.

 ## Credits and useful links